Feltmaking in the curriculum

 Feltmaking workshops are suitable for children of all ages and ability in nursery, primary, secondary and special schools.
 Creative and pleasing results are always achieved! and workshops can be linked to class topics and national curriculum subjects.

-In Art and Design children have the opportunity to explore new materials and plan their own unique design ideas.
+In Art and Design pupils have the opportunity to explore new materials and plan their own designs.

-In Science children learn how a felted fabric is made and why feltmaking is a perfect example of irreversible change.
+In Science pupils learn how a felted fabric is made and why feltmaking is a great example of irreversible change.

-In Literacy children learn new words associated with feltmaking and often follow up the workshop with writing activities.
+In Literacy pupils learn words associated with feltmaking and follow up the workshop with writing activities.

 In Numeracy there are lots of opportunities for counting and making times tables fun!

-In History children learn the origins of making felt and how different countries and cultures have used felted fabric.
+In History pupils learn the origins of making felt and how different countries and cultures have used felted fabrics.